 The Study Skills Seminar course is designed to improve learning skills in a wide variety of academic competencies and assist students in reaching their academic potential.
-The seminar course strengthens a student's ability to learn by teaching strategies focused on critical course descriptions
+The seminar course strengthens a student's ability to learn by teaching strategies focused on critical thinking, planning and organizational topics while developing and reinforcing study skills.
+The comprehensive curriculum is designed to help students achieve better grades through more effective learning and promote a successful educational experience at Central Maine Community College.
+Projects and activities are based on in-class activities, reading assignments and other sources.